HappyCerberus/cpp-coding-interview/manuscript/003_traversal_002_variants.md

                 visited[empty.row][empty.col][empty.k] = true;
             }

-            // If we have have already removed k obstacles,
+            // If we have already removed k obstacles,
             // we don't consider removing more.
             if (current.k == k)
                 continue;